Updated: Sep 11

 Sex education in India is a controversial topic.
 Sexual intercourse is still considered a taboo in many parts of this country and sex-ed in schools, when provided, fail to provide adequate information which leaves the youth completely unprepared for their sexual lives.
 For fear of being ostracized by family or friends, most people remain ignorant about sexual health issues and do not engage in safe-sex practices.
 Despite the high number of unsafe abortions performed annually -- 97% of these are performed outside medical facilities -- Indians remain seriously under-informed about contraceptive options available to them.
-According to a study conducted by Guttmacher Institute, up to 30 million women have an unmet need for modern contraception.
+According to a study conducted by Guttmacher Institute, up to 30 million women have an unmet need for modern contraception, and the gap between developed and developing nations still exists.

 The lackluster state of Sexual Education in India: Sexual education, if provided at all in schools, remain inadequate.
 Sexuality is merely portrayed as a means for reproduction, rather than an integral part of human nature.
 The quality of sex-ed classes is substandard with teachers themselves having little-to-no knowledge about contraceptives, STDs, or sexual behavior.
 The few private initiatives that do strive to provide sex-ed are often shut down by authorities.
 As a result, there is no official program for comprehensive sexuality education in any school curriculum.

 Conversations around sex remain hushed and restricted to bedrooms.
 This deters young adults who may want to discuss various aspects of their sexuality with parents or doctors.
 Even medical professionals are uncomfortable discussing issues related to sexual functioning or contraception.
 There is a striking lack of awareness about STDs, contraceptives, or legal rights.
-Thus, it is no surprise that sexual education remains a taboo subject in India.
+Thus, it is no surprise that sexual education remains a taboo subject in India, and matters like teen pregnancies remain undiscussed and unresolved.

 The current state of sexual education has pushed many young adults to seek answers outside the realm of their families and teachers.
 Sexuality-related information is readily available on porn sites.
 However, there is a stark difference between what people learn from these websites and the relative safety of school sex-ed classes.
 Porn often delves into the unrealistic expectations that it creates for youth, who then feel that they cannot measure up.
 It also downplays protection, such as condoms and contraceptive pills, leading to an increase in number of unplanned pregnancies, abortions, and sexually transmitted diseases (STDs).